Your Tenkara Rod Guide to The Good, The Bad and The Ugly

 Of course, as more material was published in books and magazines on the joys of tenkara as a hobby, increasing numbers of dedicated tenkara rods began to be produced by manufacturers in Japan.
 Absolute top-end brands such as Tenryu and Gamakatsu are notable examples (more on them below!).
 However, there is also a fantastic story that is almost unknown outside of Japan.

 It’s the story of a craftsman who comes from a line of bamboo rod-makers spanning three centuries…With the advent of graphite, one member of this rod-making dynasty broke away from making bamboo rods to devote his skills to also mastering graphite rod-blank production.
 The resulting tenkara rods that he developed took on legendary status.
-His name is Mr. Nabeya and his graphite blanks, produced in small batches, created a band of almost cult-like fans.
+His name is Mr. Abe and his graphite blanks, produced in small batches from the family Fishing Shop Called "Nabeya", created a band of almost cult-like fans.
 Elite tenkara anglers in the know will still drive a long way across Japan to pick up a Nabeya blank.
 As an example, the original, small-production-run Oni rods used a blank designed and produced by Nabeya (with handles fitted separately by Masami Sakakibara).
 I really like that story because of the unbroken family line of rod-makers that span the transition from bamboo to graphite.

 Rare 4.5-metre Nabeya rod with Oni handle and logo